mozilla/bugbug/README.md

 Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`.
 Depending on the parts of bugbug you want to run, you might need to install dependencies from other requirement files (find them with `find . -name "*requirements*"`).

+Currently, Python 3.7+ is required.
+You can double check the version we use by looking at setup.py.

 ### Auto-formatting

 This project is using [pre-commit](https://pre-commit.com/).
 Please run `pre-commit install` to install the git pre-commit hooks on your clone.